This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 - Assay metadata (assay type, description, name, filenames, etc.)

 - List metadata and/or data, including attached documents.
 You have precise control of which parts of a list are indexed.
 For details see Edit a List Design.

 - Automatically includes the contents of all file directories.
 File directories are where uploaded files are stored by default for each folder on your server.
 See also: File Terminology

 - By default, does not include the contents of pipeline override folders (@pipeline folders).
 The contents of these folders are only indexed when you set the indexing checkbox for the pipeline override that created them.
 Files are only stored in pipeline override folders when you have set a pipeline override and thus set up a non-default storage location for uploaded files.

 - Folder names, path elements, and descriptions.
 A separate "Folders" list is provided in search results.
 This list includes only folders that have your search term in their metadata, not folders where your search term appears in content such as wiki pages.

 The indexer can read attachments and files in a variety of document formats, including: HTML, XML, text, Microsoft Office (both the legacy binary and newer XML formats used by Excel, Word, PowerPoint, and Visio), OpenDocument (used by OpenOffice), RTF, PDF, and FCS (flow cytometry data files).
 Metadata at the top of MAGE-ML, mzXML and mzML files are searched, but not the full text of these types of files.
 The indexer does not read the contents of .zip archives.

-The search box on the top right of all pages of your LabKey Server site searches across the entire site, returning only results that you have sufficient permissions to see.
-Search boxes within particular folders (e.g., the search box for the LabKey.org documentation folder) search only within a particular container.
+The search box in the header bar searches across the entire site.
+Search boxes within particular folders search only within that particular container by default.
 They can optionally be set by an admin to search subfolders within that container.
-Results are always limited by your permissions to view secure content.
+Results are always limited to content you have permission to view.